opendocsg/slw-judgments-backfill/2011_SGHC_251/report.md

  (d) Whether the sentences imposed were manifestly excessive (as contended by Phang and Hoo) or manifestly inadequate (as submitted by the prosecution).

-21     It is not in dispute that an appellate court customarily exercises great caution in evaluating factual findings and will not interfere with a trial judge’s findings unless they are plainly wrong ( _Tan Kiam Peng v Public Prosecutor_ [2008] 1 SLR(R) 1 at [22]).
+21     It is not in dispute that an appellate court customarily exercises great caution in evaluating factual findings and will not interfere with a trial judge’s findings unless they are plainly wrong ( _Tan Kiam Peng v Public Prosecutor_ <span class="citation">[2008] 1 SLR(R) 1</span> at [22]).
 If an appellate court wishes to reverse the trial judge’s decision, it must not merely entertain doubts whether the decision is right but must be convinced that it is wrong ( _ibid_ ).
 Bearing this in mind, I turn now to analyse the first issue.

 **Section 340 charge**